 There are three DSL/DDSL trained staff in school.
 The Headteacher intends for at least one of these members of staff to be on site at all times.
-Should a situation arise where no DSL/DDSL is in school, the following arrangements will be in place:

-If working elsewhere, a DSL/DDSL will be contactable by mobile phone.

-If all DSLs/DDSLs are off work (illness etc.), staff at the school may contact Ori Dalton (Executive Headteacher) or Gemma Calverley (Head of School) at the Trumpington Federation to seek advice and guidance.
+Should a situation arise where no DSL/DDSL is in school, the following arrangements will be in place: If working elsewhere, a DSL/DDSL will be contactable by mobile phone.
+If all DSLs/DDSLs are off work (illness etc.) or uncontactable, staff at the school may contact Ori Dalton (Executive Headteacher and Local Authority Advisor) at the Trumpington Federation to seek advice and guidance.